kendrickcc/archlinux-uefi-packer-ansible/README.md

 Credits: [binary-many/arch-ansible](https://github.com/binary-manu/arch-ansible)

 An Archlinux build using Packer and Ansible based on the build by `binary-manu`.
 I wanted a base Archlinux build where I could test out various desktop environments.
+This will produce a Virtualbox image that can be imported.

 ## Versions used